dmitrycello/yaglpp/assets/DETAILS.md

 > This behavior is implemented in every class derived from **`gl::_Object`**.
 All multi-object classes are childs of **`gl::_Objects`**, they cannot be referenced as a whole, so they don't have their **`share..`** method.
 The framebuffer, query and vertex array objects cannot be shared between OpenGL contexts, so they don't have their **`share..`** method either.
 Lastly, the vertex array and sampler objects should be binded explicitly, since vertex array should be binded at the specific point of a program, and sampler object binding takes a parameter.

 ### GLAD classes tree
-The following classes tree exposes the classes inheritance, as well as their data size.
+The following classes tree exposes the classes inheritance, as well as their data size in bytes.
 ```
 _Object -> _Buffer  - - -> ArrayBuffer, ElementArrayBuffer,
-4 bytes |                  PixelPackBuffer, PixelUnpackBuffer,
+ 4 (id) |                  PixelPackBuffer, PixelUnpackBuffer,
-(id)    |                  TransformFeedbackBuffer, TextureBuffer, UniformBuffer
+        |                  TransformFeedbackBuffer, TextureBuffer, UniformBuffer
         -> _Framebuffer -> DrawFramebuffer, Framebuffer, ReadFramebuffer
         -> _Query - - - -> AnySamplesPassed, PrimitivesGenerated, SamplesPassed,
         |                  TimeElapsed, TransformFeedbackPrimitivesWritten